numbbo/coco/docs/coco-doc/source/index.rst

 For example, we consider the absolute location of the optimum not a defining function feature.
 Consequently, in a typical COCO_ benchmark suite, instances with randomized search space translations are presented to the optimizer. [#]_

-.. [#] We can think of |j| as an index to a continuous parameter vector setting, as it parametrizes, among others things, translations and rotations.
-In practice, |j| is the discrete identifier for single instantiations of these parameters.

 .. [#] Changing or sweeping through a relevant feature of the problem class,